w3c/wot-discovery/explainer/Explainer.md

 WoT Discovery specification calls out IETF standards such as the CoRE-RD service, DID and in particular DID document resolution, DNS-SD and mDNS, and QR codes.
-The "exploration services" in WoT Discovery are essentially normal RESTful web services and so can follow standards for such web services, including secure access controls that can be updated over time.
+The "exploration services" in WoT Discovery are essentially normal web services and so can follow standards for such web services, including secure access controls that can be updated over time.

 To support semantic search (which has also been studied in the context